smherda/Python-Code/README.md

 # Python-Example-Code

 This folder contains example code used for projects that I have worked on and were built using Python.
-(VBA and MATLAB code can be provided upon request.)
 Some scripts might need others that are not present due to discretionary reasons.

 ## Installation